All Episodes

 And still it's not enough.

-Because it isn't going to mean change.
+Still, it has some African Americans in doubt because it isn't going to mean change.

 Well, then why vote for the guy?

-His whole mantra's fundamental change.
+His whole mantra is fundamental change.

 All right.

-People been waiting patiently on the phones.
+People have been waiting patiently on the phones.

 Let's go and see what's lurking out there.

-Kansas City, this is Jane, glad you call.
+Kansas City, this is Jane.

 Thank you for waiting.